AhmedMansour-code/Personal_Profile/README.md

 * [Credit](credit)

 ## Important Files
-* HTML Files
+* HTML Files {HTML5}
-* Main CSS File
+* Main CSS File {CSS3}
-* FrameWork-File.css [Using customized classes to creat a personal franwork]

 ## General info
-This is a responsive dashboard Template using HTML & CCS3 and creating my own framework to use.
-Template Design by Osama Elzero , coding from scratch by myself.
+This is a sample of responsive boxed webiste template looks like a personal profile.
+With Time this Template will be upgraded Using JavaScript.

 ## Technologies
 Project is created with:
 * Visual Studio Code